 The Florida Association of Code Enforcement is the premier organization devoted to providing exceptional, cutting-edge training for the advancement of code enforcement.
-We are dedicated to promoting the safety, personal awareness, education, and recognition of code enforcement personnel throughout the state.
+We are dedicated to promoting the safety, personal awareness, education, advocacy, and recognition of code enforcement personnel throughout the state.

-We value our communities.
+Communities.
 We believe in providing the highest level of public service ensuring the health, safety, and welfare of communities throughout the state.

-We value ethical practices.
+Ethical practices.
 We believe ethical practices include honesty, integrity and respect.
 By adhering to these practices, we instill confidence and trust in the organization, and in our members.

-The mission of the Florida Association of Code Enforcement is to promote and advance the practice of code enforcement through education and certification; to further the interests of the profession through advocacy; and to promote networking, understanding, and fellowship among our members.
+The mission of the Florida Association of Code Enforcement is to promote and advance the practice of code enforcement through education and certification; to further the interests of the profession through advocacy; and to promote safety, networking, understanding, and fellowship among our members.